 Suitable for testing all types of software: desktop, mobile, and web apps.

 Ranorex Studio is a universal tool suitable for automated regression testing of programs for various types of devices.
-This solution is recognized as reliable and effective in the QA environment.
+This solution is recognized as reliable and effective in best regression testing tools the QA environment.

 Advantages of Ranorex: